trchen1033/VoronMods/trizero_mgn5c/README.md

+# This release has been recalled due to clearance problem against the idler attachment.
+A modified idler will be released later this week.

 This is a Tri-Zero mod to use MGN5C front Z rails instead of MGN7H, to avoid panel clearance issue.

 ![Install Photo](tri-zero%20mgn5c.jpg)